-- Directors and senior officers shall notify the Corporate Secretary or the lead director of any transaction or relationship to the Company in which the director or officer has or may have (i) a direct or indirect personal interest, (ii) which presents a possible conflict of interest under the Company's Code of Ethics, or (iii) which would otherwise potentially require disclosure under Item 404 of Regulation S-K. - The director or senior officer must notify the Corporate Secretary or the lead director promptly upon becoming aware of such a transaction or relationship. - The Corporate Secretary and the lead director will review the transaction or relationship to determine if it would constitute: - o an interested party transaction under the provisions of the Company's Articles of Association,

-- o a potential conflict of interest under the Company's Code of Ethics or - a transaction requiring disclosure under Item 404 of Regulation S-K. - All interested party transactions must be approved by the majority of the disinterested directors on the Board of Directors.
-Any interested director may not vote on the transaction. - All related party transactions involving potential conflicts of interest or requiring disclosure under Item 404 of Regulation S-K shall be reported to the Governance and Sustainability Committee and approved in advance by the Governance and Sustainability Committee.
-The Governance and Sustainability Committee will prohibit such a transaction if it determines it to be inconsistent with the interests of the Company and its shareholders.
+- Directors and senior officers shall notify the Corporate Secretary or the lead director of any transaction or relationship to the Company in which the director or officer has or may have (i) a direct or indirect personal interest, or (ii) which presents a possible conflict of interest under the Company's Ethics Policy. - The director or senior officer must notify the Corporate Secretary or the lead director promptly upon becoming aware of such a transaction or relationship. - The Corporate Secretary and the lead director will review the transaction or relationship to determine if it would constitute: - an interested party transaction under the provisions of the Company's Articles of Association or - a potential conflict of interest under the Company's Guide to Ethical Conduct. - All interested party transactions must be approved by the majority of the disinterested directors on the Board of Directors.
+Any interested director may not vote on the transaction. - All related party transactions involving potential conflicts of interest shall be reported to the Governance Committee and approved or ratified by the Governance Committee.